Home / Business / Procurement / Procurement Process

 Procurement Process

-The NCI Agency procurement process is conducted in five phases that each serve an important role in ensuring fairness to industry and the integrity of our competitions.
-During this process, the NCI Agency and industry have different obligations that culminate in a contract award.
+NCIA's procurement process is conducted in five phases that each serve an important role in ensuring fairness to industry and the integrity of our competitions.
+During this process, NCIA and industry have different obligations that culminate in a contract award.

 In addition to phases, the procurement process is also supported by specialised roles.
 The staff in these roles help industry navigate our procedures and ensure clear points of contact exist in competitive and non-competitive contexts.